ForomePlatform/anfisa/README.md

 ###  Ingesting demo whole genome
+> You will need approximately 25G of space available to
+> experiment with a whole genome

 * First, download
   [prepared dataset](https://forome-project-bucket.s3.eu-central-1.amazonaws.com/v6/pgp3140_wgs_nist-v4.2.tgz)
 * Unpack the content into some directory (e.g. directory `data`